 Inventory fulfillment errors are incredibly costly to supply chain operations.

-Warehouse management software systems like Deposco’s Bright Warehouse incorporate error prevention directly into the processes to improve labor management.
+warehouse management system like Deposco’s Bright Warehouse incorporates error prevention directly into the processes to improve labor management.
 Scan checks occur at each action.
 The pick wave can’t proceed until the right action is performed, and the right SKU is scanned.
 Another benefit?
 Ensuring task accuracy ensures inventory accuracy.

 “Warehouse operations is a symphony.
 Every worker needs high-quality ‘instruments’ to perform at an elite level.
 For preventing errors, increasing productivity, and minimizing downtime, advanced wearables keep things in harmony.
 Best-in-class wearables have been shown to reduce error rates by 35%.”